PARENT INVOLVEMENT PLAN

 Crestview Elementary School recognizes that a parent is a full partner in the decisions that affect his or her child and family.
 Crestview Elementary will include parents by:

-Schedule Wii Care meetings as needed at times that are agreed upon by the parent, teacher, and administration.
+Schedule Student Support Team meetings as needed at times that are agreed upon by the parent, teacher, and administration.

 Schedule parent conferences in cooperation with parents and their needs.